impulsado/wannaNotes/Writeups/TryHackMe/CyberDefense/Windows Fundamentals 1.md

 ## System32
 `C:\Windows` is known as the folder which contains Windows O.S. files.
 It can be located in a different folder or drive.
-Enviroment variables store information about the operating system environment.
-THis information includes details such as the operating system pat
+Environment variables store information about the operating system environment.
+This information includes details such as the operating system path, location of temporary folders…
+`%windir` → Windows Directory

+## User Account Control